Compactifications of character varieties and skein relations on conformal blocks: The scheme

 \begin{lemma} A Pl\"ucker monomial is planar if and only if it can be given the structure of a planar $\Gamma-$tensor. \end{lemma}

-The Pl\"ucker relations correspond locally to those we describe in Lemma \ref{triuncross}, we can therefore perform Pl\"ucker relations as above on $V(P, \phi, A)$ by replacing each $V(P_{\tree}, \phi_{\tree}, A_{\tree}, B_{\tree})$ in the expansion with a sum of two forms produced by a Pl\"ucker relation.
+The Pl\"ucker relations correspond locally to those we describe in Lemma \ref{triuncross}, we can therefore modify $V(P, \phi, A)$ by replacing each $V(P_{\tree}, \phi_{\tree}, A_{\tree}, B_{\tree})$ in the expansion with a sum of two forms produced by a Pl\"ucker relation.
 Each of the resulting summands have the same index data $A_{\tree}, B_{\tree}.$ This observation allows us to write $V(P, \phi, A) = V(P'\phi', A') - V(P'', \phi'', A'')$, where the two forms on the right hand side satisfy the duality condition on the orientation indices at the boundary edges where $\tree, \Gamma \setminus \tree$ meet.
 It is a straightforward case check to show that caps can be retracted, and directions in the resulting paths can be coherantly reversed to conform to the definition of $\Gamma$-tensor.
 These calculations yield rules for how closed and open paths interact, see Figure \ref{Tube2}.

 Now we outline how these relations can be used to expand any $V(P, \phi, A)$ into planar $\Gamma-$tensors (note that we already know that this is the case on a tree $\tree$ by Lemma \ref{planarplucker}).
 We assign linear orders to the endpoints of the paths terminating at each edge in a trinode of $\Gamma$, such that the $\phi_e$ are all planar bijections, and all leaf indices are as in the definition of planar $\Gamma$-tensor.
-This presents $V(P, \phi, A)$ as "almost" planar, with crossings inside the trinodes of $\Gamma.$ The Reidemeister moves can be seen from this point of view as reorderings of these endpoints, notice that this does not change the underlying $\Gamma-$tensor.
-We use Pl\"ucker relations as in Lemma \ref{triuncross} to make the arrangements of paths in each trinode planar.
+This presents $V(P, \phi, A)$ as ''almost" planar, with crossings inside the trinodes of $\Gamma.$ We use Pl\"ucker relations as in Lemma \ref{triuncross} to make the arrangements of paths in each trinode planar.
 Uncrossings do not affect the order of the indices along the edges, so we obtain a sum of planar $\Gamma$-tensors.
 Note that this sum is independent of our choices, as the planar $\Gamma-$tensors form a basis of $\C[M_{g, n}(SL_2(\C))]$.